sebescudie/VL.Wekinator/README.md

 Besides sending input data and receiving outputs data from The Wekinator, this plugin also allows you to easily control the software from your patch : you can trigger the recording of new examples, train your dataset and run with simple nodes.

+## Prerequisites

+You must install the Wekinator software in order to use this nuget.
+You'll find it [here](http://www.wekinator.org/downloads/).

 ## Installation

 _soon_